plen1lune/plen1lune.github.io/index.md

 - Robust Reinforcement Learning
 - Bi-level Optimization and Analysis
-- All kinds of Applications of Machine Learning that benefit Human Beings
+- All kinds of Applications of Machine Learning that Benefit Human Beings

 <br>